elastic/kibana/TYPESCRIPT.md

 ### Typing functions

-In react proptypes, we often will just to `PropTypes.func`.
+In react proptypes, we often will use `PropTypes.func`.
 In TypeScript, a function is `() => void`, or you can more fully flesh it out, for example:

 - `(inputParamName: string) => string`
 - `(newLanguage: string) => void`